oevsv/repeater-website/README.md

 ## Credits

-Frontend by Thomas oe3tsh, backend by Dietmar, oe3dzw.
+Frontend by Thomas, oe3tsh, backend by Dietmar, oe3dzw.
 Contact: ukw@oevsv.at.

 ## License

-Copyright 2022 Österreichischer Versuchssenderverband (ÖVSV).
+Copyright 2022-2025 Österreichischer Versuchssenderverband (ÖVSV).
 This source code is licensed under the Apache license found in the LICENSE.txt file.
 The documentation to the project is licensed under the CC BY 4.0 license.
 Trademarks and logos of ÖVSV are not part of this license.